shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You gain the following Bond Affinity option:

--   Bent: 1 Spell Point.
+-   Bent: 0 Spell Points.
 Modify this spell cast’s attributes to your Cast Range, Tether Range, and Spell Duration.

+If a Bent spell is a Bending Trick for you, you may apply an additional Bond Affinity option to it for each time you chose it as a Bending Trick.

 ### Spell Sharing